Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

-AFC South foes meet when the Tennessee Titans (1-1) host the Indianapolis Colts (0-2) on Sunday, September 26, 2021 at Nissan Stadium.
+AFC South opponents meet when the Tennessee Titans (1-1) host the Indianapolis Colts (0-2) on Sunday, September 26, 2021 at Nissan Stadium.
 Tennessee is favored by 5.5 points.
-The point total is 48 for the outing.
+An over/under of 48 is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.